midas-research/asha-jamia/README.md

 ## Cite

-If our work was helpful in your research, please kindly cite this work:
+If our work was helpful in your research, please kindly cite:

 ```
+@article{sawhney2021robust,
+  title={Robust suicide risk assessment on social media via deep adversarial learning},
+  author={Sawhney, Ramit and
+          Joshi, Harshit and
+          Gandhi, Saumya and
+          Jin, Di and
+          Shah, Rajiv Ratn},
+  journal={Journal of the American Medical Informatics Association},
+  year={2021},
+  doi={10.1093/jamia/ocab031}
+}

 @inproceedings{sawhney2021ordinal,
     author={Sawhney, Ramit  and
             Joshi, Harshit  and